 In the Netherlands, a Certificate of conduct (Verklaring omtrent het gedrag, VOG) indicates that the recipient has not committed any criminal offences.
-For some jobs, like teaching, childminding, or driving a taxi, a VOG is compulsory.
-In other cases, employers are free to decide if they want to ask their employee for a VOG, which is also referred to as a Declaration of conduct.
-There is also a VOG for legal entities.
+For some jobs, such as teaching, childminding, or driving a taxi, a VOG is compulsory.
+In other cases, employers are free to decide if they want to ask their employee for a VOG.
+There is also a VOG for legal entities, to demonstrate the integrity of an organisation and/or its directors.

 Who needs a VOG?

-A certificate of conduct for individuals (VOG NP) is legally required for some professions, for instance:
+A certificate of conduct for individuals (VOG NP) is legally required for some professions, for example:

 It is also mandatory for employees and volunteers who work:

-- with vulnerable people (for instance in healthcare)
+• with vulnerable people (for instance in care institutions)

 VOG application procedure